 This course inspires you to design a set of evaluation criteria and rubrics for your own context, and implement a humanistic evaluation project in your school, which will help engage children with their education process and provide them with a route map of how to succeed, regardless of academic abilities or talents.

-- How to assess and evaluate ‘soft skills’
+- Assess and evaluate ‘soft skills’

-- How to educate and include parents in evaluation
+- Educate and include parents in evaluation

 • Primary and secondary teachers